Hearing Aid Specialist in Auckland.

 Development in digital signal processing technology and advanced electronic design has led to hearing aids becoming much smaller and more sophisticated, made from miniaturised, complex and compact electronics.

-Types of hearing aidsHearing aids come in different styles with numerous models and features.
-The primary styles of hearing aids are Receiver-In-Canal (RIC), Behind-The-Ear (BTE), In-The-Ear (ITE), In-The-Canal (ITC) and Completely-In-Canal (CIC).
-Some hearing aids are so small that when worn, they are virtually invisible because they either fit neatly inside your ear canal or behind your ear.We will fit, and let you trial, hearing aids that you prefer and will provide the most benefit.
+Types of hearing aidsHearing aids come in different types and styles with numerous models and features.
+The primary types of hearing aids are Receiver-In-Canal (RIC), Behind-The-Ear (BTE), In-The-Ear (ITE), In-The-Canal (ITC) and Completely-In-Canal (CIC).
+Some hearing aids are so small in style that when worn, they are virtually invisible because they either fit neatly inside your ear canal or behind your ear.We will fit and trial you with hearing aids that you prefer and will provide the most benefit to you.
 We offer a one-month trial period with full support, advice and fine tuning to ensure optimum performance from your hearing aids.

 Can a hearing aid stop tinnitus?Hearing aids cannot stop or cure tinnitus.
 When there is hearing loss present that benefits from aiding, the amplification from the hearing aids may provide relief from internal noise symptoms caused by tinnitus.
 Some hearing aids have added features that may help further alleviate the symptoms of tinnitus or ringing in the ears.